mikeAdamss/V4andRecipes/README.md

 # Details

-All folder with the exceptions of 'SDMX to V4', 'generic V3 to V4 transforms', 'generic WDA (V0) to V4 transform' and 'TOOLS' contain V4 load files and the scripts needed to generate them.
+All folders with the exceptions of 'SDMX to V4', 'generic V3 to V4 transforms', 'generic WDA (V0) to V4 transform' and 'TOOLS' contain V4 load files and the scripts needed to generate them.

 They will also include a details.json file, example below: